Spread of Christianity: Franks & Alemanni

 The Franks and their ruling Merovingian dynasty, that had migrated to Gaul from the 3rd century had remained pagan at first.
 On Christmas 496, however, Clovis I following his victory at the Battle of Tolbiac converted to the orthodox faith of the Catholic Church and let himself be baptised at Rheims.
 The details of this event have been passed down by Gregory of Tours.

 Outside the Roman Empire

 Christianity spread to other great pre-modern states, including the Kingdom of Aksum where as in the Roman Empire, in Armenia, and in Georgia, it became the state religion; in these areas it thrives to the present day.
-In others, such as the Sasanian Empire, the Tang dynasty in China, the Mongol Empire, and in many other areas, despite widespread success, it never became the state religion and is now practiced by small minorities.
+In others, such as the Sasanian Empire, the Tang dynasty in China, the Mongol Empire, and in other areas, despite widespread success, it never became the state religion and is now practiced by small minorities.